syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Formulas.md

 In certain cases, these errors can be ignored so that the error will not appear in further error checks.
 The **IgnoreErrorOptions** property of __IRange__ manages different types of errors checks, for example numbers stored as text, formula calculation errors and validation errors.

-To know more about IngoreErrorOptions, please refer ExcelIgnoreError enumeration in API section.
+To know more about IgnoreErrorOptions, please refer ExcelIgnoreError enumeration in API section.

 Following code illustrates on how to ignore or set error indicators.